EmersonDeltaV/deltav-edge/developer-guide/developer-guide.md

 -	[simple-dockerapp-dotnet6](https://github.com/EmersonDeltaV/simple-dockerapp-dotnet6) -- _basic ASP.NET Core 6.0 web app created as a docker image that can be published into the DeltaV Edge Environment_

-More details on setting up Edge Marketplace Applications can be found in [Edge Marketplace Application Development Guide](edge-applications.md)